General relaxation model for a homogeneous plasma with spherically symmetric velocity space: General relaxation model for homogeneous plasmas

+where $K_a = (m_a / 2) \int_{\v} \v^2 f \rmd \v$, representing the total energy of species $a$.
+Thus, the transport equation\EQ{dtMho} represents the mass and energy conservation equations\cite{wang2024Relaxationmodel} respectively, and are stated as

-where $K_a$ is total energy of species $a$.
-The average velocity is zero, which is function of amplitude of distribution function when $l=1$.
-Applying relation $\rho_a (t) = m_a n_a$ and $K_a (t) = \frac{3}{2} n_a T_a$ gives the number density and temperature when velocity space exhibits spherical symmetry, read:
+The average velocity is zero, which is dependent on the amplitude of the distribution function when $l=1$.
+Therefore, the momentum conservation equation for scenarios where velocity space exhibits spherical symmetry will be